ngrau/EPS09Wrapper/README.md

 As an example of use see test_EPS09Wrapper.cc.
 After comiling the library, you can link and run the example.
 It should print out 0.767926.

-The relevant doxygen comments are included here for ease of reference.

-/**
- * @brief Constructor
- * @brief A - the nuclear mass
- */
+Constructor:

 AUEPS09(int A, int order=1)

+A - the nuclear mass

+order - 1=LO, 2=NLO

 /**
  * @brief Return the LO modification factor for a given parton,